slcs-jsc/mptrac/README.md

 An example is provided, illustrating how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

-It is recommended that you create a project directory for testing the example and also to store other experiments:
+It is recommended that you create a project directory for testing the example and also to store the results of other experiments:

     mkdir -p mptrac/projects